LAST UPDATED: August 20, 2019

 The build material affects the overall sound quality of the unit, especially the woofer cone material.
 Some common cone materials that minimize sound distortion include mica, clay, polypropylene, fiber polymer, and metal-coated synthetic fabrics.
 Some speakers are made of textile or glass, which aren’t as durable and generally produce a lower-quality sound.

-This set of two, two-way car speakers sport a sleek and durable Flex-Fit basket design.
+This set of two two-way car speakers sport a sleek and durable Flex-Fit basket design.
 Each features a vacuum polypropylene cone with a rubber surround.
 Grilles are included in the hardware.
-They have an impressive frequency response with lows of 62 hertz, highs of up to 20,000 hertz, and a power range of two to 40 watts.
+They have an impressive frequency response with lows of 62 hertz, highs of up to 20,000 hertz, and a power range of 2 to 40 watts.

 However, their bass output is just acceptable and not as outstanding as other high-end brands.
 You may have to pair them with a subwoofer if the average bass response is a deal-breaker.
 They also lack a strong mid-frequency for the best vocals.
 Their curved shape may not fit in some dashboards and doors, especially in a Honda Civic.